aiden-bailey/Capstone/README.md

 Second, hall of fame status is the only binary indicator we initially had.
 So I ran multiple correlation heatmaps to see which variables correlated best with it.
 Since it's a binary column, there was "great" correlation numbers.
 However, the highest were points, win shares, and a tie between rebounds, minutes played, and turnovers.
 Assists were up there as well.

 Finally, initial EDA showed that choice of college didn't make a huge difference.
 The schools with the most number of Hall of Fame players are University of North Carolina and UCLA with 6 players each.
 Those two schools are historically good at basketball with two historic coaches having coached there in the 60s to the 80s.
 Outside of that, there were not many schools with multiple Hall of Fame players.
+Further, I created dummy columns for each college listed (over 370 in total) and none of them had a significant correlation with hall of fame status.
+Therefore, I do not see any evidence indicating college has an impact.

+## Pre-Processing

+In pre-processing, I chose to do a SelectKBest function to find the top features to use in my model.
+I believe the best number of features is 26.
+While there are better scores with an increasing number of features, I'd be worried about overfitting.
+There was a big jump in accuracy at 26 so I chose that one as the best.
+The accuracy score was about 95.7%.

+I also chose to do PCA.
+The best PCA score plateaued around 96.25%.
+At about 46 components there was a large gap between train and test data with test data doing better.
+Therefore, 46 components is what I chose.

 ## References<a name="fifth-point"></a>